-The SCRA limits the amount of interest that can be charged on certain financial obligations that were incurred prior to military service to no more than 6 percent per year, including most fees.
-In order to have the interest rate on a financial obligation such as a credit card or a mortgage capped at 6 percent per year, a servicemember must provide the creditor with a copy of his or her military orders and a written notice.
-This written notice must reference the servicemember’s desire to receive the interest rate cap.
-The written notice and military orders must be provided to creditor within 180 days of the end of the servicemember’s military service
+The SCRA limits the amount of interest that may be charged on certain financial obligations that were incurred prior to military service to no more than 6 percent per year, including most fees.
+In order to have the interest rate on a financial obligation such as a credit card or a mortgage capped at 6 percent per year, a servicemember must provide the creditor with written notice and (1) a copy of his or her military orders or (2) “other appropriate indicator of military service” (such as a letter from a commanding officer).
+The written notice and proof of military service must be provided to creditor within 180 days of the end of the servicemember’s military service.

-In response to a properly made request for a 6 percent interest rate benefit (cap) under the SCRA, a creditor must forgive – not defer – interest greater than 6 percent per year.
+In response, a creditor must forgive – not defer – interest greater than 6 percent per year.
 The creditor must forgive this interest retroactively.
 The creditor is also prohibited from accelerating the payment of principal in response to a properly made request for a 6 percent interest rate cap.

 For mortgages, interest is capped at 6 percent during the entire period of military service and for one year after the period of military service.
 For all other obligations, interest is capped at 6 percent only for the duration of the period of military service.

-Even if you are a servicemember, if you are behind in your mortgage, your creditor (bank/lender) may foreclose upon that mortgage.
-However, in any civil court proceeding in which a defendant servicemember does not make an appearance, including a foreclosure that proceeds through a court process, a plaintiff creditor must file an affidavit with the court stating one of 3 things:
+Even if you are a servicemember, if you are behind in your mortgage your creditor (bank/lender) may foreclose upon that mortgage.
+However, in any civil court proceeding in which a defendant servicemember does not make an appearance, including a foreclosure that proceeds through a court process, a plaintiff creditor must file an affidavit with the court stating one of three things:

 - That the defendant is in military service;

 - That the defendant is not in military service; or